mgirgis12/mgirgis12.github.io/essays/learning-typescript.md

 As I continued practicing, TypeScript started to make more sense.
 The Jamba Juice assignments helped me understand classes, constructors, arrays, and objects better.
 I also learned how different classes can work together in one program.
 I still need more practice with the syntax, but I feel more comfortable reading TypeScript code now than I did when I started.

+I am also getting more comfortable using TypeScript by doing the practice quizzes.
+Working with different datasets helped me practice using arrays and functions in different ways.
+Some problems take me longer because I have to think about which method to use, but testing my code in the TypeScript Playground helps me find mistakes and understand what the code is doing.

 ## TypeScript and Software Engineering

 I think TypeScript can be a good language for software engineering because it can catch some mistakes before the program runs.
 Declaring types can feel like extra work when I am writing the code, but it also makes it clearer what kind of information a variable or function should use.
 I can see how this could become more helpful when working on larger programs or working with other people.